Sport in Qatar: Beach volleyball

-Historically camel racing was a tradition among the Bedouin tribes of Qatar and would be performed on special occasions such as weddings.
-It was not until 1972, one year after Qatar's independence, that camel racing was practiced on a professional level.
-Typically, camel racing season takes place from September to March.
-Approximately 22,000 racing camels are used in competitions which are mainly held at the country's primary camel racing venue, the Al-Shahaniya Camel Racetrack.
-The average distance of such races is usually 4 to 8 km depending on the conditions of the camels being raced.

 Cricket

-Cricket is the second most popular sport of Qatar, albeit one that the local citizens play very little.
-Despite that, workers and residents from the Indian Subcontinent love to play the game that is treated near to a religion back in their home territories, and because the subcontinent accounts for nearly half the residents in Qatar, the game is rapidly picking up its pace.
-Although the local Qatar national team isn't as popular, cricket tournaments such as the ICC World Cup and the ICC World Twenty20 which exclude Qatar but include nations which account for most of the expatriates in the country are one of the most viewed sporting events in the country.
+Cricket is the second most popular sport in Qatar, albeit one that the local citizens play very little.
+Despite that, massive numbers of migrant workers and residents from South Asia and the Indian subcontinent play the game that is a national pastime in their countries of origin.
+Since the subcontinent accounts for nearly half the residents in Qatar, the game is rapidly picking up its pace.
+Although the local Qatar national team isn't as popular, cricket tournaments such as the ICC World Cup and the ICC World Twenty20 which exclude Qatar but include nations that account for most of the expatriates in the country are one of the most viewed sporting events in the country.

 The Qatar Cricket Association (QCA) is set to host the country's first T10 League by the end of 2019.